SirMerringtonIV/rhytididae/src/content/blog/Dung-Beetlejuice.md

 >Whatever fast food or regular chain restaurants you have to dress as the mascot to work there.
 And if there is no mascot the owner has to create one.<br>
 >-<cite>GingerRed</cite>

-<h4>Winner, mascot for the week</h4><br>

->The Macarena can be used as payment for anything valued at under £10.
-The length of the Macarena performed may vary depending on the cost of said item you want to purchase.<br>
->-<cite>Kaiju</cite>

 >For being hired by any company you need to create a YouTube video where you describe yourself and add the footage of your working process (preferably accompanied by intense music) 🙃<br>